JulienPascal/master-s_thesis/README.md

 ## Main elements of the model designed by Robin (2011):
 This is a search-and-matching model with heterogeneous agents.
 Firms are assumed to be identical.
 Search is random and worker-firm associations are formed only when the match surplus is positive.
 Productivity shocks occur according to a Markov process.
 Following a shock in productivity, worker-firm pairs with negative surplus are destroyed.
-On-the-job search is permitted, and firms can make counteroffers to retain their workers.
-Wages are endogeneously determined according to a sequential auction model: unemployed workers are offered their reservation wage, while employed workers accepting an outside are offered receive all the match surplus.
-Calibrated on the US labor market, the model is able to replicated fairly well the variation in unemployment and the volatitily in wages.
-It explains why low wages and high wages are more procycle than intermediate wages.
+On-the-job search is permitted, and firms can make counter-offers to retain their workers.
+Wages are endogeneously determined according to a sequential auction model: unemployed workers are offered their reservation wage, while employed workers contacted by poaching firms are offered firms' reservation wage.
+Calibrated on the US labor market between 1951 and 2015, the model is able to replicated fairly well the variations in unemployment and wages.
+It also explains why low wages and high wages are more procycle than intermediate wages.

 ## Stylized facts the U.S. Labor Market
 ###Monthly unemployment rate 1951 - 2015